Running the program smoothly

 We must build a good program for each orchestra out of the repertoire the soloists have chosen.
 There are obvious and non-obvious constraints.
 Among the obvious: we shouldn’t program the same piece twice in one performance.
 If there are two people playing the Grieg Piano Concerto, they must go with different orchestras.
 Less obvious but this comes up often: we should not program the same repertoire with the same orchestra in successive years.
 There are many, many other considerations.
 In short — it’s complicated.

-Additionally, there are many details that must be attended to.
+Additionally, there are many DETAILS that must be attended to, beyond the basics of hiring the orchestras and conductors and reserving the venues.
 These include piano tuning, getting programs printed, dealing with tickets, arranging for videography, and much else.

 To keep it all running smoothly, we have developed strong administrative procedures.
 But it takes all parties working together make the program a happy one for everyone.
 Please help us make the program a success by following the rules and guidelines below: